 Each summer the Department of Physics at Purdue runs a National Science Foundation funded Research Experience for Undergraduates program.
-This year's 10 week program runs from May 28, 2013 until August 2, 2013.
+This year's 10 week program runs from May 30, 2017 until August 4, 2017.
 Applications will be accepted until all position are filled.
-However, since we begin reviewing applications in early February, please apply before February 10 for full consideration.
-Allowances may be made for students whose Summer Break begins after this start date.
+However, since we begin reviewing applications in early February, please apply before February 1 for full consideration.

 The main goal of the program is to give undergraduates an opportunity to participate in a forefront research project.